What makes an ecommerce business successful?

-You might come up with a lot of answers.
+You might come up with a lot of answers to this question.
 Remember, you are not only competing with local and regional brands, but you also have to deal with international giants like Amazon.

-There’s so much competition in the eCommerce business these days and it can be challenging for you to build your ground.
-Luckily, in this demanding and fast-paced eCommerce industry, the only way to outrank your competition is by providing better customer experience.
+There’s so much competition in the ecommerce business these days that it can be challenging for you to build up and stand your ground.
+Luckily, in this demanding and fast-paced industry, the only way to outrank your competition is by providing a better customer experience.

-In this article, I will emphasize several eCommerce best practices that will help you keep your customers happy and increase your conversion and sales.
+In this article, I will emphasize several of the best ecommerce practices that will help you keep your customers happy and increase your conversion and sales.

 These tips are the “must-haves” and tested with many of our clients.
-So, get ready for this value-packed blog!
-Here 15 best practices you can adapt for your eCommerce business.
+So, get ready for this value-packed blog as it’s about to show you the 15 best practices you can adapt for your ecommerce business.

 1. Clutter-free Homepage.

-The internet is a shopper’s heaven.
-With a click from your fingertips, you can buy products without the hassle and shop anywhere in the world.
+The Internet is a shopper’s dream.
+With just a click from your fingertips, you can buy products without hassle and shop anywhere in the world.

-The congested eCommerce space against other online merchants lets you be more competitive to join the ranks of the highly successful eCommerce stores.
-For the same reason, you are expected to provide consumers convenient online shopping experience.
+The congested ecommerce space against other online merchants lets you be more competitive when joining the ranks of the highly successful ecommerce stores.
+But for this very same reason, you are expected to provide consumers with a convenient online shopping experience.

-Your homepage serves as the face of your business, this is why you need to make it free from distraction.
-There’s a psychology behind this design principle.
-Most of the online shoppers have an attention span like goldfish.
+Your homepage serves as the face of your business; this is why you need to make it free from distraction.
+There’s a psychology behind this design principle, as most online shoppers have an attention span of a goldfish.

 2. You need to have a search bar.

-Ensure that when the consumer scrolls down, the search bar is still available into the navigation bar and scrolls down as well.
-Your visitors don’t have to scroll back up the page just to search for your products.
+Ensure that when the consumers scroll down, the search bar is still available in the navigation bar and scrolls down as well.
+Your visitors shouldn’t have to scroll back up the page just to search for your products.

-Did you know that 67% of online shoppers admit that the images of any product are more important than customer reviews or product descriptions?
+Did you know that 67% of online shoppers admit that product images are more important than customer reviews or product descriptions?